Vetting in the Camogie Association

 Vetting services for the Association are currently overseen by the National Childrens Office in the Camogie Association while Comhairle Uladh (Ulster GAA) acts on our behalf in coordinating AccessNI services.
 Ulster GAA Access NI Link

 Our international units are obliged to adhere to the legislative vetting and police background checks that are required in the jurisdiction in which they operate.

 Vetting in the Camogie Association is for a period of three years.

 The National Vetting Bureau (Children & Vulnerable Persons) Acts 2012 – 2016 commenced on 29th April 2016 and from that date the Act provides a legislative basis for the mandatory vetting of persons who wish to undertake certain activities relating to children or vulnerable persons.

-In the Camogie Association any person who carries out a role of responsibility such as coaching, managing or training underage teams or indeed adult teams that contain any player under 18 yrs. of age must be vetted.
+In the Camogie Association any person who carries out a role of responsibility such as coaching, managing or training underage teams that contain any player under 18 yrs. of age must be vetted.
 It also applies to organising underage activities or refereeing underage games.

 How can you be vetted through the Camogie Association?

 The Camogie Association Vetting System is now part of Foireann.

 You will need to create an account to begin the vetting process.
 Log in to Foireann